How we regulate

 In accordance with the Statistics and Regulation Service Act 2007, OSR independently reviews whether official statistics comply with the principles of Trustworthiness, Quality and Value in the Code of Practice.

-We do this through a tailored process called a compliance review, where were evaluate the extent to which official statistics meet the standards set out in the Code.
+We do this through a tailored process called a compliance review, where we evaluate the extent to which official statistics meet the standards set out in the Code.

 A compliance review is the umbrella term for a review of any official statistics against the Code carried out by OSR.